 The steroid tablet most often prescribed is prednisolone.
 A starting dose of 15 mg a day usually makes symptoms disappear completely.
 If you have giant cell arteritis (GCA) you’ll need higher doses than this to begin with to protect your vision.

-If you're at increased risk of side-effects from steroid tablets (for example, if you have diabetes, high blood pressure, a recent fracture, peptic ulcer, cataract or glaucoma) some doctor may suggest steroid injections (Depo-Medrone) into a muscle instead.
+If you're at increased risk of side-effects from steroid tablets (for example, if you have diabetes, high blood pressure, a recent fracture, peptic ulcer, cataract or glaucoma) some doctors may suggest steroid injections (Depo-Medrone) into a muscle instead.
 Your doctor may also suggest bone protection treatment to reduce the risk of osteoporosis, which can be a problem with long-term steroid treatment.

 After a time your doctor will try to gradually reduce your dose to avoid potential side-effects, such as weight gain and osteoporosis.
 This will be done in stages depending mainly on your symptoms but helped by repeat ESR or CRP test results.
 If your symptoms return when the dose is reduced your doctor may have to increase it for a short time.
 They’ll then try to reduce it again after several weeks.
 Raised ESR or CRP test results alone don’t necessarily mean your steroid dose needs to be increased.

 Even when you feel well, your doctor may want to see you regularly so that they can check you for signs of a relapse or side-effects from the steroids.
 They may want to check your general health or ask you to have a bone density (DEXA) scan to assess the strength of your bones.

 You shouldn’t stop taking your steroid tablets suddenly or alter the dose unless your doctor tells you, even if your symptoms have completely cleared up.
 This is because your body stops producing its own steroids (cortisol) while you’re taking steroid tablets and needs a period of time to resume normal production of natural steroids when the drug is stopped.